mindwind/my-draft/note/study_english.md

 - live it up  狂欢一场
   The had a big party and really lived it up.

+- look over  检查
+  The doctors look over my test results to see if anything's wrong.

 - look down on  轻视
   I can tell he looks down on me--he is blowing smoke in my face.